-Getting quality sleep during pregnancy is essential for both the mother and the fetus.
-However, some pregnant women find it difficult to get a good night’s sleep due to several reasons.
+Getting quality sleep during pregnancy is important for the mother and the baby.
+It keeps them healthy and helps in the proper growth and development of the baby.
+However, most women find it difficult to have a fulfilling sleep in pregnancy for several reasons.

 How Does The Lack Of Sleep Affect Pregnancy?

 About 50 percent of all pregnant women are suspected to experience insomnia (1).
 Research suggests that women who do not get enough sleep during pregnancy are at a higher risk of developing pregnancy-associated complications such as (2):

 - High blood pressure

 - Gestational diabetes

 - Increased risk of cesarean section (in women who sleep for less than six hours in 24 hours)

 There are several different problems associated with sleep disturbances in pregnancy.
 They may be anatomical, physiological, hormonal, or psychological in nature.
 The following are some common problems (1) (3).